NethermindEth/Forta-Agents/CompoundV3-Bots/Large-Capital-Liquidations/README.md

   - Severity is always set to "Medium"
   - Type is always set to "Info"
   - Metadata:
+    - `block`: Block in which the finding was generated
     - `chain`: Network chain ID or name
     - `comet`: Address of the related Comet contract
     - `absorber`: Address of the absorber